It’s the perfect time of the year to make these Healthy Pumpkin Muffins! They are a comforting,

 - Pre-heat your oven to 350 degrees.
 Grease your muffin tins and set aside.

 - In a small bowl, mash your bananas using a potato masher or a fork.
 You want it to be creamy, but a few lumps is okay.
-Set aside.
+Measure so ensure you have 1 1/4 cups and set aside.

 - In a medium bowl, lightly whisk your egg.
-Add banana, coconut oil, pumpkin, and agave nectar and stir until everything is combined.
+Add banana, coconut oil, pumpkin, and maple syrup and stir until everything is combined.
 Set aside.

 - In a separate bowl, whisk together all of your dry ingredients.
 Add the wet ingredient to the dry ingredients and stir until there are no dry spots.

-- Fill your muffin pan and bake for the following times:
+- Fill your muffin pan and bake for 25-27 minutes, until a toothpick inserted into the center of the muffins comes out clean.

 - Serving Size: 1 regular sized muffin